Chapter 3 : Ch. 3

 “Ah, Potter.
 Sit down,” Snape said, gesturing to a chair.

-“I’d appreciate it if you didn’t give orders in MY house, Snivellus,” Sirius said, looking up at the ceiling.
+“I’d appreciate it if you didn’t give orders in MY house," Sirius said hotly.

 “It is the wish of Professor Dumbledore that you learn the art of Occlumency.
 Now-”